 This is a diverse family, worldwide in occurrence but especially well-developed in North Temperate regions.
 Although the sepals are 5, often there are additional large or small bractlets in the calyx, sometimes giving the impression of 10 sepals altogether.
-Except for Dalibarda, all of our herbaceous species have deeply lobed or compound leaves; many of the woody species have simple leaves.
+Except for Dalibarda and the alien Alchemilla, all of our herbaceous species have deeply lobed or compound leaves; many of the woody species have simple leaves.

 1. Plant a woody tree or shrub, or a bristly to thorny erect or trailing bramble.

 2. Leaves (at least principal ones) compound; plants of many species armed with numerous prickles or prickles.

 3. Stems biennial, ± bristly or prickly (very rarely completely smooth); leaves (at least on flowering stems) trifoliolate or palmately compound (pinnate in the jagged-toothed and cut Rubus laciniatus); fruit an aggregate of juicy druplets; flowers normally white, rarely pale pink.

 Rubus (in part)

 3. Stems perennial, smooth or armed; leaves pinnately compound (often trifoliolate in the pink-flowered Rosa setigera); fruit various but not juicy nor composed of druplets; flowers white, pink, or yellow.

 4. Corolla pink (rarely white or, in escapes from cultivation, yellow), 2 cm or more broad; stems usually ± prickly or bristly; stipules adnate to petiole; fruit a fleshy red to orange, spherical to urn-shaped, floral tube enclosing the achenes (and thus resembling an inferior ovary except for the narrow open throat at the summit).